Townes Van Zandt: 1970s

 In 1977, Live at the Old Quarter, Houston, Texas was released.
 The album showcased Van Zandt solo at a 1973 concert before a small audience, and less elaborately produced than many of his early records.
 The album received positive reviews, and is considered by many to be among the best albums that the songwriter ever released.

 In the mid-1970s, Van Zandt split from his longtime manager, Kevin Eggers.
 He found a new manager, John Lomax III (grandson of the famed folk music historian John Lomax), who set up a fan club for Van Zandt.
 Though the club was only advertised through small ads in the back of music magazines, Lomax immediately began to receive hundreds of impassioned letters from around the world written by people who felt touched by Van Zandt.
 Some of the letters described how his material often served as a crutch for those who were dealing with depression.
 In 1978, the singer fired Lomax and re-hired Eggers.
 He soon signed with Eggers' new label, Tomato Records.
 The following year, he recorded Flyin' Shoes; he did not release another album until 1987's At My Window.
 Despite critical acclaim, he remained a cult figure.
 He normally played small venues (often to crowds of fewer than fifty people) but began to move towards playing larger venues (and even made a handful of television appearances) during the 1990s.
-For much of the 1970s, he lived a reclusive life outside of Nashville in a tin-roofed, bare-boards shack with no heat, plumbing or telephone, occasionally appearing in town to play shows.
+From 1976 onwards, he lived a reclusive life outside of Nashville in a tin-roofed, bare-boards shack with no heat, plumbing or telephone, occasionally appearing in town to play shows.